Indians in the New York metropolitan area

 Indians in the New York City metropolitan area constitute one of the largest and fastest-growing ethnicities in the New York City metropolitan area of the United States.
-The New York City region is home to the largest and most prominent Indian American population among metropolitan areas by a significant margin, enumerating 711,174 uniracial individuals by the 2013–2017 U.S. Census American Community Survey estimates.
+The New York City region is home to the largest and most prominent Indian American population among metropolitan areas by a significant margin, enumerating 792,367 uniracial individuals at the 2020 U.S. census.
 The Asian Indian population also represents the second-largest metropolitan Asian national diaspora both outside of Asia and within the New York City metropolitan area, following the also rapidly growing and hemisphere-leading population of the estimated 893,697 uniracial Chinese in the New York City metropolitan area in 2017.

-The U.S. state of New Jersey, most of whose population is situated within the New York City metropolitan region, has by a significant margin the highest proportional Indian population concentration of any U.S. state, with a Census-estimated 4.1% of New Jersey's population being an individual of Indian origin in 2017.
+The U.S. state of New Jersey, where most of the population is situated within the New York City metropolitan region, has by a significant margin the highest proportional Indian population concentration of any U.S. state.
+According to Census estimates in 2023, 4.6% of New Jersey's population consists of individuals of Indian origin.
+New Jersey is the state with the highest percentage of individuals with Indian ancestry in the United States, at approximately 5%.